mountainkidai/rfSEClub/Programming/python/012_dictionaries.md

 # 012 Dictionaries

 Dictionaries in Python are mutable, unordered collections of key-value pairs, ideal for storing and retrieving data efficiently.
-For young scientists in the rfSE Club, dictionaries are crucial for organizing complex datasets, such as experiment results or user profiles, in scientific programming.
+For students in the rfSE Club, dictionaries are crucial for organizing complex datasets, such as experiment results or user profiles, in scientific programming.

 ## Creating Dictionaries